sebasibarguen/udacity-nanodegree-visualization/README.md

 > The process of getting feedback was a good lesson on *less is more*, and to first and foremost, focus on the main message of the visualization.

-That's why I chose the bar chart over the more fancy grid visualization as the main focus.
+That's why I chose the bar chart over the more fancy grid visualization as the main plot.
 The bar chart simply communicates the message faster and clearer.

 Additional design choices around the bar chart were first to add focus to the hours with highest average delay times, which is the main point of the visualization.
 I accomplished this by changing the *color* of the bars of interest.
 Then, to improve the viewers interaction, I also fixed the *tooltip* message to just include the exact amount of minutes.
 Again, I found out that less is more, a cluttered tooltip hurts more than helps the viewer.